Global shifted potentials for moduli stacks of sheaves on Calabi-Yau four-folds: Introduction

-The contents of the paper is as follows: in Section \ref{one} we recall the construction of derived $\quot$-schemes and provide the details on actions of $\GL{\dimglo}$, noting that this action factors through $\PGL{\dimglo}$ also in the derived case.
+In Section \ref{one} we recall the construction of derived $\quot$-schemes and provide the details on actions of $\GL{\dimglo}$, noting that this action factors through $\PGL{\dimglo}$ also in the derived case.
 We finish the section showing that with respect to the \'etale topology the stable locus is a principal $\PGL{\dimglo}$-bundle.

 In Section \ref{twoone} we analyze homotopically closed forms on quotient stacks.
 Spaces of such forms can be described as cosimplicial objects in the category of simplicial vector spaces, where cosimplicial dimension corresponds to the simplicial dimension in the bar construction of the action.
 We show that using cosimplicial-simplicial normalization we can describe homotopically closed forms on quotient stacks as cocycles in dg vector spaces consisting of formal power series, where the power of the formal parameter corresponds to the cosimplicial dimension.
 This is similar to the formal power series arising from de Rham stacks in the theory of homotopically closed forms on derived schemes, as defined in \cite{PTVV13}.